Forgiving Yourself in Recovery

 As you are working through recovery, you can expect that a range of emotions will surface during your journey.
 These emotions might include guilt, judgment, sadness, fear, regret, grief, and more.
 Keep in mind that the emotional roller coaster is a normal and expected part of the process.
 You have the opportunity to learn how to process the emotions in the right way so that the feelings don’t sabotage your success in the future.

-Instead of giving into the negative emotions, it is essential that mental health treatments are an active part of your recovery.
+Instead of giving in to negative emotions, it is essential that mental health treatments are an active part of your recovery.
 Addressing the feelings and learning to work through the emotions can be a critical step to avoid relapse in the future.

 Even though shame and guilt can be unpleasant, they play an important role in helping a person identify how to navigate decisions in the future.
 Every person has a value system, and it can be hard to face the dissonance that occurs when our choices don’t match the fundamental values we hold.